Guide to NodeJS: What is it Used for in 2026?

 Node.js for Server-Side Web Applications

-Why Node.js is used for building Server-Side Web Applications?
+Why is Node.js used for building Server-Side Web Applications?

 - Non-blocking I/O: Node.js can handle multiple requests concurrently without blocking the main thread, making it highly scalable.